LeStegii/server-software/java/LIMBO.md

 # Minecraft Java Limbo software.
-This list contains Minecraft Java Limbo server softwares.
+This list contains Minecraft Java Limbo server software.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!